KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **3. Add Padding Token**

-Llama 3 tokenizers do not have a `padding` token by default, in order to train the model on batches, we will need to configure this ourselves, and also proved to show better results while training on a batch of 1 sample.
+Llama 3 tokenizers do not have a `padding` token by default, so, to train the model in batches, we will need to configure this ourselves, and it has also proven to show better results even when training with a batch size of one sample.
 ```py
 PAD_TOKEN = "<|pad|>"